study-ORCATech-cloud/terraform-labs/AWS/LAB06-CLOUDWATCH/README.md

 In this comprehensive lab, you'll use **Terraform** to deploy a complete CloudWatch monitoring solution.
 You'll set up an EC2 instance with the CloudWatch agent, create log groups, configure metric filters, set up alarms, and build a custom dashboard to visualize all your monitoring data.

+This hands-on lab will guide you through the process of implementing a proper monitoring and alerting infrastructure using Infrastructure as Code (IaC) principles.

 ---

 ## 🎯 Objectives